 In 1967, when the Society of Jesus withdrew from Newtowne to work in other areas, St. Francis Xavier Church, Newtowne Manor and the seven and one-half acres surrounding them were conveyed to the Archdiocese of Washington.
 Realizing the religious, historical and archeological significance of these buildings, both of which are on the national Register of Historic Places, the Archbishop of Washington, James Cardinal Hickey, determined that they must be restored and preserved to maintain our link with the earliest days of the Roman Catholic Church in America.
 Completion of the church restoration was the first and most important step toward that goal.

-Prior to beginning of the needed construction work, several studies were commissioned in order to obtain a more complete and accurate understanding of the history and development of the site and its historic structures.
+Prior to beginning construction work, several studies were commissioned in order to obtain a more complete and accurate understanding of the history and development of the site and its historic structures.
 An archaeological survey of the site unearthed the foundation of a manor house dating from the 1730’s, as well as thousands of artifacts relating to the Indian and colonial inhabitants of Newtowne Neck.
 The scientific method of dendrochronology was employed to obtain exact dates of construction for the church nave and sanctuary (1731) and the manor house (1789).
 Paint analysis has provided a detailed history of the structures from their construction through their subsequent restorations and modifications.
 A thorough architectural study of the church structure was carried out prior to preparing plans for its restoration to the 18th century style.
 The extensive preparations and the generosity of so many contributors have resulted in an accurate and detailed restoration of the church as it was in the mid-eighteenth century.

 When one stands on the hallowed site, there is an awareness of how little time has affected the location and its historic structures.
 The mind’s eye can visualize the Indians who lived here in their small villages for many centuries, and the Jesuit missionaries and their congregations who lived and worshipped here for more than three centuries, and the commerce that developed and flourished.
 The significance of Newtowne cannot be diminished.
 It represents more than the site of the oldest Catholic Church in continuous use in the English colonies.
-It stands as a living memorial to the faith of those who came to America in search of freedom for new opportunities and to worship according to their consciences.
+It stands as a living memorial to the faith of those who came to America in search of freedom and new opportunities, and hoping to worship according to their consciences.